kagic/KE2/README.md

 * Drained Blocks, blocks that are left behind after a gem is created and emerges from the ground.
     * Comes in up to 4 colors based on biome temperature.
     * Drained blocks spread across wood, killing trees.
+    * Drained blocks can be eroded and enriched back into dirt.
 * Drain Lilies, flowers that drain the world around them and spread.
 * Magic Moss, toxic sludge that expands in water and has pink blossoms.
 * Wailing Stone, block that attracts nearby gems when activated.